 As we age, medical problems often crop up, and as a result, most of us receive and fill more prescriptions.
 At the point when someone is admitted to a nursing home or skilled nursing facility, it’s not at all unusual for them to have five or even 10 different active prescriptions.
 The most common ones are Lasix, Synthroid, Lisinopril, Zoloft, Aricept, Ativan, Seroquel and Coumadin – which treat a range of problems from depression to congestive heart failure, high blood pressure, and blood clots.

 These cases don’t have to happen.
-If you see such tell-tale signs of polypharmacy, give us a call at (916) 643-2200.
+If you see signs of polypharmacy or oversedation from drugs, give us a call.
 We may be able to help.

 I’m Wendy York from York Law Firm in Sacramento.
 Thank you for watching.